4 Actionable Steps to Build a Positive Money Mindset

 But the truth is that most people are holding onto limiting beliefs that they aren’t even fully conscious of, or that they see as fact instead of an opinion that they’ve been conditioned to believe since childhood.

 For example, let’s say you were raised hearing your parents fight about money.
-In result, you might subconsciously associate money with conflict, anger, resentment and pain.
+As a result, you might subconsciously associate money with conflict, anger, resentment and pain.
 Those same parents would also judge your uncle Joe for having a six-figure income and would call him “shallow,” which taught you that having money made you a bad, greedy and selfish person.
 And if your uncle Joe then lost all of his money in the stock market and ended up sleeping on said parents’ couch, you would subconsciously see money as untrustworthy, unstable and instigative.

 And who would try to attract that?